No need to spend a fortune on a DSLR – we find absolute bargains in our list of the best DSLRs for under £500

-Nikon extends its range of SnapBridge-compatible cameras with the D5600, a mid-range DSLR designed for hobbyists who want to explore the creative world of photography.
-Like its predecessor, the D5600 uses the same 3.2" vari-angle touchscreen, 24-megapixel DX-format sensor, EXPEED 4 processor and 39-point AF system.
-It also comes with a host of new features, including time-lapse movie mode, ...
+The Nikon D5600 Digital SLR Camera Body is a mid-range DSLR designed for hobbyists who wish to explore the creative world of photography.
+The D5600 utilises a 3.2" vari-angle touchscreen, 24-megapixel DX-format sensor, EXPEED 4 processor, and a 39-point AF system, same as its predecessor.
+There are, of course, new features such as Bluetooth and NFC connectivity; enhanced touchscreen ...

 About the Author